tautvilas/termpage/README.md

 # Termpage
-Termpage allows you to quickly create a neat functional webpage that behaves like a terminal
+Termpage allows you to create a neat functional webpage that behaves like a terminal

 # Example usage
 Just drop this code in your index.html to start using termpage